Walking the Appalachian Trail through downtown Hot Springs

 Hot Springs Festivals

-April 19-21, 2013: Trailfest celebrates the fact that the famous Appalachian Trail goes right through the main street in town, with bicycles, skateboarding, hoola-hooping, river rafting, roller skating, soccer, yoga, walking, swimming, making music on the porch, outdoor crafting, of course hiking, and more!
+April 11-13, 2014: Trailfest celebrates the fact that the famous Appalachian Trail goes right through the main street in town.
+Plus, it celebrate bicycles, skateboarding, hula-hooping, river rafting, roller skating, soccer, yoga, walking, swimming, making music on the porch, outdoor crafting, of course hiking, and more!
 This a FREE family event with lots of community involvement all weekend long.
-They kick-off on Friday with a delicious (cheap) Spaghetti Dinner, play all day Saturday with a long list of downtown activities, and have pancakes, a float trip, and a big fat soccer game on Sunday, April 13th.
+They kick-off on Friday, April 11th with a delicious (cheap) Spaghetti Dinner, play all day Saturday, April 12th, and have pancakes, a float trip, and a big fat soccer game on Sunday, April 13th.
 This year, they are adding an outdoor Obstacle Course.

-September 28, 2013: French Broad Brew Fest (formerly Fall Fest) features a few of the area’s best resources: craft brew, great music and beautiful scenery.
+September 27, 2014: French Broad Brew Fest (formerly Fall Fest) features a few of the area’s best resources: craft brew, great music and beautiful scenery.
 15+ breweries will be onsite and festival-goers will receive a commemorative souvenir glass for sampling from noon to 10 PM.
-Live music includes Lukas Nelson and POTR, The Fritz, Black Robin Hero, The Bayou Diesel Band, Underhill Rose, and The Mountaintop Polka Band.
+Live music.
 Hiking, biking, paddling, fishing, soaking in hot tubs, and spa appointments are optional.
 Where the French Broad River intersects with the Appalachian Trail with private campsites, rv sites and cabins available on the festival grounds.
-In addition to the festivities, enjoy the 100 acre resort & spa’s modern Jacuzzi style hot tubs, positioned outside along the river and supplied with a continuous flow of Natural Hot Mineral Water.
+In addition to the festivities, enjoy the 100 acre resort & spa’s modern Jacuzzi style hot tubs.

 Click here to go to the Hot Springs Web site.

 Fall view of Hot Springs from the Appalachian Trail